keplerproject/wsapi/doc/us/manual.md

     end
 </pre>

-We hope the code is self-explanatory.
+If you did previous development for the web then the code should be self-explanatory.

 ## Running the application